 (d) When computing depreciation charges, the following must be observed:

-(1) The period of useful service or useful life established in each case for usable capital assets must take into consideration such factors as type of construction, nature of the equipment, technological developments in the particular area, historical data, and the renewal and replacement policies followed for the individual items or classes of assets involved.
+(1) The period of useful service or useful life established in each case for usable capital assets must take into consideration such factors as the type of construction, nature of the equipment, technological developments in the particular area, historical data, and the renewal and replacement policies followed for the individual items or classes of assets involved.

 (2) The depreciation method used to charge the cost of an asset (or group of assets) to accounting periods must reflect the pattern of consumption of the asset during its useful life.
 In the absence of clear evidence indicating that the expected consumption of the asset will be significantly greater in the early portions than in the later portions of its useful life, the straight-line method must be presumed to be the appropriate method.
-Depreciation methods once used may not be changed unless approved in advance by the cognizant agency.
-The depreciation methods used to calculate the depreciation amounts for indirect (F&A) rate purposes must be the same methods used by the non-Federal entity for its financial statements.
+Once used, depreciation methods may not be changed unless approved in advance by the cognizant agency for indirect costs.
+The depreciation methods used to calculate the depreciation amounts for indirect cost rate purposes must be the same methods used by the recipient or subrecipient for its financial statements.

 (3) The entire building, including the shell and all components, may be treated as a single asset and depreciated over a single useful life.
 A building may also be divided into multiple components.
-Each component item may then be depreciated over its estimated useful life.
-The building components must be grouped into three general components of a building: building shell (including construction and design costs), building services systems (e.g., elevators, HVAC, plumbing system and heating and air-conditioning system) and fixed equipment (e.g., sterilizers, casework, fume hoods, cold rooms and glassware/washers).
-In exceptional cases, a cognizant agency may authorize a non-Federal entity to use more than these three groupings.
-When a non-Federal entity elects to depreciate its buildings by its components, the same depreciation methods must be used for indirect (F&A) purposes and financial statements purposes, as described in paragraphs (d)(1) and (2) of this section.
+Each component may be depreciated over its estimated useful life in this case.
+The building components must be grouped into three general components: building shell (including construction and design costs), building services systems (for example, elevators, HVAC, and plumbing system), and fixed equipment (for example, sterilizers, casework, fume hoods, cold rooms, and glassware/washers).
+A cognizant agency for indirect costs may authorize a recipient or subrecipient to use more than these three groupings in exceptional cases.
+When a recipient or subrecipient elects to depreciate its buildings by their components, the same depreciation method must be used for indirect and financial statements purposes, as described in paragraphs (d)(1) and (2).

-(4) No depreciation may be allowed on any assets that have outlived their depreciable lives.
+(4) No depreciation may be allowed on assets that have outlived their depreciable lives.

-(5) Where the depreciation method is introduced to replace the use allowance method, depreciation must be computed as if the asset had been depreciated over its entire life (i.e., from the date the asset was acquired and ready for use to the date of disposal or withdrawal from service).
-The total amount of use allowance and depreciation for an asset (including imputed depreciation applicable to periods prior to the conversion from the use allowance method as well as depreciation after the conversion) may not exceed the total acquisition cost of the asset.
+(5) Where the depreciation method is introduced to replace the use allowance method, depreciation must be computed as if the asset had been depreciated over its entire life (meaning, from the date the asset was acquired and ready for use to the date of disposal or withdrawal from service).
+The total amount of use allowance and depreciation for an asset (including imputed depreciation applicable to periods before the conversion from the use allowance method and depreciation after the conversion) may not exceed the total acquisition cost of the asset.

-(e) Charges for depreciation must be supported by adequate property records, and physical inventories must be taken at least once every two years to ensure that the assets exist and are usable, used, and needed.
-Statistical sampling techniques may be used in taking these inventories.
-In addition, adequate depreciation records showing the amount of depreciation must be maintained.
+(e) Adequate property records must support depreciation charges, and physical inventories must be taken at least once every two years to ensure that the assets exist and are usable, used, and needed.
+The recipient or subrecipient may use statistical sampling techniques when taking these inventories.
+In addition, the recipient or subrecipient must maintain adequate depreciation records showing the amount of depreciation.

 § 200.437 Employee health and welfare costs.

-(a) Costs incurred in accordance with the non-Federal entity's documented policies for the improvement of working conditions, employer-employee relations, employee health, and employee performance are allowable.
+(a) Costs incurred in accordance with the recipient’s or subrecipient’s established written policies for improving working conditions, employer-employee relations, employee health, and employee performance are allowable.

-(b) Such costs will be equitably apportioned to all activities of the non-Federal entity.
-Income generated from any of these activities will be credited to the cost thereof unless such income has been irrevocably sent to employee welfare organizations.
+(b) These costs must be equitably apportioned to all activities of the recipient or subrecipient.
+Income generated from these activities must be credited to the cost thereof unless such income has been irrevocably sent to employee welfare organizations.